-- IP address: 10.0.2.15
+IP address: 10.0.x.15

 Subnet mask: 255.255.255.0

-- Default gateway: 10.0.2.2
+Default gateway: 10.0.x.2

-DNS server: 10.0.2.3
+DNS server: 10.0.x.3

 PCap connects directly to one of the host’s network adapters.
 The emulated machine must be configured as if it were a real machine on your network.
 This is similar to the Bridge mode on other emulators and virtualizers.

-This mode requires Npcap (or another WinPcap-compatible driver) to be installed on the host.
-Only wired Ethernet network connections are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated machine’s MAC address.
+bpf on macOS hosts.
+Only wired Ethernet network connections are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated card’s MAC address.

 Private PCap network

 Install and configure the Microsoft KM-TEST Loopback Adapter included with Windows.

 Guides on how to install this adapter are available online.